 Progress bar: The assessment form has a progress bar to indicate which standard you have completed.
 If the assessment displays less than 100% at the end of your assessment, visible on the standards row above the assessment, it means you have missed one or more scores.
 Missed scores are identified by the X symbol in a circle on the the standards row.
 Select that Standard with the X and then drill-down to identify the performance criteria that has not been scored, which is also displayed with an X next to the criteria description.

 Reviewer comments: A comment field is available at the end of each standard in the form.
 A prefix user type identifier is automatically added to each comment once the assessment is saved so that each reviewer may recognise who made the comments, i.e. [Admin-Reviewer], [First Reviewer] or [Second Reviewer].
 Names are not added, only the reviewer type.
-Please use [space + space + enter] to create a line break after each comment and be sure to include a reference number as to which success indicator your comment applies.
+Please reference your comments with the success indicator number on which you are commenting and close each comment by using [space + space + enter] to create a new line for your next comment.

 Saving assessments: Assessments can be saved at any point and you are able to return later to complete the assessment.
 Once complete, the reviewer must select Mark Complete.